corsairmarks/ringworld_graphical_enhancements/mod/README.md

 [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) is a phenomenal, fully-sectioned shipset and includes megastructures.
 Combined with this mod you can have Origin: Shattered Ring with the Machine Shipset ringworld appearance.

-[Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
+[Machine Shipset Add-on: Shattered Ring and Habitat Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
 This mod adds missing graphical definitions to the Machine Shipset.

 [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) and this compatibility patch ensures the correct Machine Shipset graphics are used for the above terraform stations.
 This mod adds missing graphical definitions to the Machine Shipset.